ithaka/PEP/docs/students.md

 First, double-check the construction of your search string.
 If you’ve used a set of quotation marks or a set of parentheses, make sure it’s closed correctly and encloses the intended terms.
 Make sure that any Boolean operators, like AND or OR, are capitalized.

 Next, scan the first page or two of results and see how you might refine them.
-The JSTOR Offline Index includes options to **Refine Results** that allow you to be more specific about what results you want to see.
+The JSTOR offline index includes options to **Refine Results** that allow you to be more specific about what results you want to see.
 Here are a few of the options available:

-* **Content Type** You can choose between the type of materials such as between a journal article or a book chapter.
+**Content Type** You can choose between the type of materials such as between a journal article or a book chapter.

-* **Publication Date** You can select results by a certain date.
+**Publication Date** You can select results by a certain date.
 To look at only the most recent examples, you might only check materials published after 2010.

-* **Discipline** You can narrow your search to publications in a certain field or discipline.
+**Discipline** You can narrow your search to publications in a certain field or discipline.

 ![Tools for refining search results](img/refineSearch.png)

-*The **Refine Results** pane helps you filter out articles that may not be useful for your research.*
+*The* **Refine Results** *pane helps you filter out articles that may not be useful for your research.*

 After you’ve used **Refine Results** to narrow down your search, reassess the results and adjust your search string accordingly.
 Do you keep seeing a term or idea that isn’t relevant to your research?
-Use the NOT operator to exclude it from your next set of search results.
 Do you see a term that is useful but isn’t in your search string?
 Using AND to add it to your search string will narrow down the current set of results.

 You might also reassess the terms you’ve used.
 Is there a more specific version that’s likely to get you fewer results—and results that are more specific to your topic?
 A search for “opera singers” yields a lot of results, but a search for the more specific term “mezzo sopranos” brings up a much smaller set.